emilybache/Yatzy-Refactoring-Kata/README.md

 - Python: Emily Bache
 - Ruby: Kim Persson and Lennart Fridén

-## Kata: Yahtzee rules
+## Kata: Yatzy rules

-The game of yahtzee is a simple dice game.
+The game of Yatzy is a simple dice game.
 Each player rolls five six-sided dice.
 They can re-roll some or all of the dice up to three times (including the original roll).